pranavparikh/complan/README.md

 or
 complan -g git@github.com:pranavparikh/complan.git
 ```
-The above command will generate complexity report under a directory named ```pranavparikh/complan``` in your current directory.
+The above command will generate complexity report (JSON and HTML files) under a directory named ```pranavparikh/complan``` in your current directory.

-The tool will locally clone the repository from git (Git has to be installed as a pre-requisite) , compute complexity and output it in a form of JSON report.
+The tool will locally clone the repository from git (Git has to be installed as a pre-requisite) , compute complexity and output it in a form of JSON & HTML reports.

 ### Command-line options